Zadar Walking Tour: A Self-Guided Walk to 26 Sights by JetSettingFools.com

 Self Guided Walking Tour, Zadar, Croatia

+MAP.
 Listening to the Sea Organ is a must when you visit Zadar, Croatia!
-Not an ordinary organ by any means, the organist of Morske Orgulje is the sea itself.
+Not an ordinary organ by any means, the organist is the sea itself.

 The water pushes air into thirty-five pipes positioned below the steps to play chords of music.
-The fascinating Zadar Sea Organ was designed by famed Croatian Architect Nikola Basic.
+The fascinating instrument was designed by famed Croatian Architect Nikola Bašić.

-The soothing sound entertains locals and tourists alike.
-The steps and sounds attract many for sunset – as it’s one of the best places to watch the setting sun on the Dalmatian Coast.
+The soothing sounds entertain locals and tourists alike.
+The steps attract many for sunset – as it’s one of the best places to watch the setting sun on the Dalmatian Coast.

 Directions: Continue walking the length of the seaside walkway.